lli-w-ill/Interview_101/Concurrency/Chapter01_Multithreading/README.md

 2. **Thread**: a light-weight process.
 It is a unit of execution within a given process.
 Each thread in the process shares the memoyr and resources of the belonging process such as register, stack memory etc metioned above.

+**Difference between processes and threads:**

+Threads of the same process run in a shared memory space, while processes run in separate memory spaces.

 3. **Time-slicing**: Processing time for a single core is shared among processes and threads.

     * Example: